origranot/reduced.to/README.md

 - Add more ideas..
 - Just create a PR already :)

+Go to the CONTRIBUTE.md to check how to contribute via git, you could also use the github desktop or VS code according to your comfort :D

 ## How to run?
 Step 1.
 Fork the Repository
 Step 2.
 Clone the repository on your local machine